wdodilon/dipp-react-challenge/README.md

 The admin can also can also click on a day, and see its hourly forecast.

 2. Regular user: This account can log in the APP.
 He must also be able to edit his profile and select a city in which he is (the list of cities available must come from the list setup by the admin).
 The user can then see a 5-day weather forecast of the city he is in.
-He should also be able to click on a day an see its hourly forecast.
+He should also be able to click on a day an see its hourly forecast (the forecast for every 3 hours returned by the API).

 `NB.`
 - You may hard code the users in a file or use the `LocalStorage` to save the data.
 An actual database is not required.